Azure/azure-event-hubs/readme.md

 #common
 Contains components which are not specific to Event Hubs.
 It includes the following subdirectories:

-   * build: Contains one subfolder for each platform (e.g. Windows, Linux, Mbed).
+   * build: Contains one subfolder for each platform (e.g. Windows, Linux).
 Subfolders contain makefiles, batch files, solutions that are used to generate the library binaries.
    * docs: Requirements, designs notes, manuals.
    * inc: Public include files.
    * src: Client library source files.